ISISComputingGroup/ibex_developers_manual/Multi-galil-IOC.md

 In some cases it is necessary for one IOC to talk to multiple galil motor controllers.

-For example, this IOC is used for SANS2D, which have a jawset with oppositing jaw blades on different galil controllers.
+For example, this IOC is used for SANS2D, which have a jawset with opposing jaw blades on different galil controllers.

 ### Configuration macros